VerifiedInc/library-crypto-typescript/README.md

     - a did (with fragment) which resolves to the public key
   - publicKeyInfo
     - a PublicKeyInfo object
-    - includes a pem or base58-encoded public key
+    - includes a pem or base58 encoded RSA public key
     - includes key encoding information
   - data
     - an Uint8Array array